• Skip to primary navigation

 Try Other Delicious Recipes:

-Filed Under: Shellfish Recipes Tagged With: fresh water shrimps, grated coconut, pinais na hipon, river shrimps
+Filed Under: Seafood Recipes Tagged With: fresh water shrimps, grated coconut, pinais na hipon, river shrimps

 Previous Post: « Grilled Milk Fish (Inihaw na Bangus) with Stuffings